Sarcophagus: Asia

 In the Mekong Delta in southwestern Vietnam, it is common for families to inter their members in sarcophagi near their homes, thus allowing ready access for visits as a part of the indigenous tradition of ancestor worship.

 In Sulawesi, Indonesia, waruga are a traditional form of sarcophagus.

 India

-Nearly 140 years after British archaeologist Alexander Rea unearthed a sarcophagus from the hillocks of Pallavaram in Tamil Nadu, an identical artifact dating back by more than 2,000 years was discovered in the same locality.
+Nearly 140 years after British archaeologist Alexander Rea unearthed a sarcophagus from the hillocks of Pallavaram in Tamil Nadu, an identical artifact dating back more than 2,000 years was discovered in the same locality.

 Spain

 Phoenician and Paleochristian sarcophagi have been found in the Iberian Peninsula.